hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/header.md

 - **`gs.path`:**  The `gs.path` module is used; if it depends on external components, consider mocking or stubbing it in your tests to prevent external dependencies from affecting test execution.

-This improved solution is more robust, testable, and demonstrates best practices for testing Python code with `pytest`.
+This improved solution is more robust, testable, and demonStartes best practices for testing Python code with `pytest`.
 Remember to adapt the test cases further based on specific requirements and potential exception handling in the code under test.